 Our client went to the DMV for the purpose of obtaining a replacement disabled parking placard.
 When she arrived to the DMV, there were no disabled parking spots available, therefore she parked in a parking area designated for disabled persons, although the location where the car was parked was not marked as a parking spot and was in between two parking stalls for disabled person.
 Our client got permission from a DMV employee to park her vehicle in between the two disabled spots.
 When our client walked out of the DMV, she was in there for less than 5 minutes, she noticed a DMV security guard next to her car.
 The DMV security guard advised our client that her vehicle will be towed.
-Out client attempted to speak to the officer before her vehicle got towed, but all the while this officer continually harassed and battered our client by physically assaulting her.
-This officer employed by the DMV continually battered and assaulted our client by punching her in the face multiple times and slamming her body onto her vehicle.
-Our client was left severely injured and emotionally devastated at the hands of a DMV Employee.
-We are seeking an action against the California Department of Motor Vehicles and the officer that battered our client to seek the justice that our client deserves.
+Our client attempted to speak to the officer before her vehicle got towed, but all the while, this officer continually physically assaulted, harassed, and battered our client.
+This officer employed by the DMV continually battered and physically assaulted our client by punching her in the face multiple times and slamming her body onto her vehicle.
+Our client was left severely injured and emotionally devastated at the hands of a DMV employee.
+Dre Law is seeking an action against the California Department of Motor Vehicles and the officer that battered our client to seek the justice that our client deserves.